rfehr-creator/rfehr-creator.github.io/README.md

 I created my resume in Markdown with very basic formatting.
 For the title and headings I used one or more hashtags and for the rest I used mostly lists.
 I'm continually surpised at how simple the document can be and yet so nice after applying a Jekyll theme.
 This document assumes you have a resume written in markdown.
 If you do not have one, I recommend creating a very simple resume with a few headers and a list or two to get started with this tutorial.

 ### Distributed Version Control System
-Using a distributed version control system is useful for many reasons, but a few important ones are: automatic backups, offline work, easier for multiple people to contribute, and for automatic updates to our website.
+Using a distributed version control system is useful for many reasons, but some important ones described in Etters book are: automatic backups, offline work, easier for multiple people to contribute, and for automatic updates to our website.
 We will use Github for our project because then we can use Github pages to host our resume.
 Github has made it very easy to upload documents and automatically update the website for that project.
 Etter stresses that when changes are made, the update process should be very simple.
 Because frequent changes and perhaps by multiple contributors should not be an issue.

 1. [Click](https://github.com/login) to create Github Account